j-will7378/Facebook_Camper_Survey/README.md

 We want to get a baseline measurement on what the camper experiences.
 This initial measurement will allow for future improvement of the program.

 ## Why is this important?
 The boot camp for Facebook's new software engineer hires is one of the things that sets them apart from other tech companies.
 Giving SWE employees agency over what they will be working is a way to attract the best and the brightest.
-This makes sure that new SWEs will be working on things that they truly care about.
+This ensures that new SWEs will be working on things they truly care about.

 ## Survey Questions: Satisfaction with the process and tool
 ### Overall, how satisfied or dissatisfied are you with the team selection process from boot camp?